 Is Naples worth visiting you might ask?
 Naples, Italy is maybe not what first comes to mind when thinking about where to spend your next big city break in Europe.
 As one of the main cities for the famous Italian mafia, Naples has a somewhat bad reputation.
 It is rumoured to be big, bustling, crowded, gritty and rough.
 By all means – Naples is all of that – and more too.
 But Naples is also genuinely fascinating, full of historical sights, interesting neighbourhoods, and the best pizza in the world.
 Is Naples worth visiting?
 Most definitely.
+Naples is 100% worth visiting.
 Read on for 18 reasons to visit Naples.

 Planning a trip to Italy can be a challenge.
-Few countries in the entire world have so much to offer as Italy.
+Few countries in the entire world have as much to offer as Italy.
 Choosing where to go in Italy is hard, especially when one has limited time.
 Naples is sometimes overlooked compared to cities like Rome, Venice and Florence.
 Many go for a Milan city break or travel around Tuscany.
 Of course, that’s understandable – they are all amazing places to visit.
 But Italy has many more incredible places to visit, and Naples is one of them.

 Is Naples worth visiting?

 Is Naples worth visiting?
 Well, most definitely!
 Naples is 100% worth a visit.
 Few cities in Europe have given us the same first impression as Naples did.
 On one hand, Naples is loud and chaotic with crazy traffic even in the city centre.
 On the other hand, Naples has beautiful piazzas, a Unesco-listed historic centre and stunning surroundings.

 TIP: Read our post Things to do in Piran if you’d like to visit nearby Slovenia